Interactive Simulations with JSPlotly

 Instructions:

-• 1 Click add plot and select a CSV file from the browse button at the top.
+• 1 Click add plot and select a CSV file using the upper browse button that is shown.
 Note: variable X in the 1st column of the file, and variable Y in the 2nd column;

-1. Click add plot again to view the resulting graph.
+1. Click add plot again to view the resulting plot.

 1. Try other CSV files;

-2. Vary the aspects of the graph, such as type, color, marker size, etc.
+2. Vary aspects of the plot, such as type, color, marker size, etc.

 Context:

-In various experimental research situations, it is necessary to correlate the data of a dependent variable with a predictor variable using the following equation.
+In many situations in experimental research, it is necessary to correlate the data of a dependent variable with a predictor variable, according to the equation below.

 Equation: